 Good advice can be a difficult thing to acquire, though you wouldn’t know it while perusing the how-to section at a bookstore, reading the opinion section of the newspaper, or browsing just about the entire internet.

 There’s advice everywhere.
 Advice on money, on work, on relationships, on food.
 Advice about how to spend your time, how to raise your kids, how to travel or work out or edit a photograph.

-Because although it’s wonderful to have so much advice, much of it is lacking a very important block of text, which I think would solve those on the receiving end a lot of time:
+But although it’s wonderful to have so much advice available, much of it is lacking a very important block of text, which I think would solve those on the receiving end a lot of time:

 This advice is applicable to me, the author/blogger/columnist.
 If you are exactly like me in every way, in terms of gender, economic upbringing, education level, physical archetype, genetic predisposition, and every other variable a person might have, including experiencing everything I’ve ever experienced and having the same parents as me, this will probably work pretty well for you.
 Otherwise, results will vary.

 I think this is something most of us know, but it’s easy to forget in the moment when we’re promised something we want.
 When someone waves a temptation in front of us, and doesn’t just offer to give us what we want (which would seem fake), but offers to tell us how to get it for ourselves (which feels more legitimate), we’re prone to ignore that little voice that says, “How can this possibly work for everyone?”
 We even ignore the secondary voice that adds, “If it worked, wouldn’t everyone be wealthy/raise perfect children/have rippling six-pack abs?”

 What we’re failing to take into consideration is the context in which the advice is given.